Skip to Main Content

 Once you know what is most important for you, it becomes easier to find a company that matches your needs.
 A good place to start your search may be with the companies listed below, which have a reputation for offering affordable coverage for families that include 16-year-olds, based on average rates.

 Nationwide offers low average rates for 16-year-old drivers and several discounts that may help policyholders lower their overall insurance premiums.
 Good student discounts are available for full-time students with a B average or better in school.
 Nationwide also offers two usage-based telematics driving programs, SmartRide and SmartMiles, which reward drivers for safe driving and low-mileage driving, respectively.
+Their customers must be satisfied with these programs because Nationwide scored first in the Usage-Based Insurance category in the 2024 J.D.
+Power Study.
 You can also personalize your car insurance with elective coverage options such as roadside assistance, gap coverage and accident forgiveness.
-Although Nationwide’s coverage offerings and rates may be a good fit for families with teens, it also scored slightly below average in the 2023 J.D.
+Finally, Nationwide is ranked above average in the 2024 J.D.
 Power Auto Claims Satisfaction Study.

 If you have a 16-year-old driver to insure, Geico may be a provider worth considering.
 Although its premiums are already competitive for households insuring teen drivers, Geico also offers a number of discounts to help keep costs low.
 Teens can take advantage of discounts for things like good grades, driver education and seatbelt use.
+The company also won the 2025 Bankrate Award for Best Auto Insurance Company for High-Risk Drivers.
 However, Geico has a limited number of local agents and relies primarily on digital tools for policy and claims management, which may not make it a good choice for those who want personalized service.

 Since State Farm is the largest auto insurance company in the country by market share, it may be no surprise that it could also be an excellent choice for your 16-year-old driver.
-State Farm offers two discounts for young drivers: the Steer Clear safe driver training program and a good student discount is similar to others offered by competitors.
+State Farm offers two discounts for young drivers: the Steer Clear safe driver training program and a good student discount that are similar to others offered by competitors.
 Steer Clear is a unique, app-driven program that includes driver training classes, behind-the-wheel practice and mentoring.
 Along with the potential for premium savings, your teen will earn a certificate upon course completion.
+State Farm also won the 2025 Bankrate Award for Best Auto Insurance Company for Safe Drivers.

 Cheapest car insurance for 16-year-old drivers